hifreedo/up9rade/_posts/2018-09-09-neural-network-grade-5.md

 ```

-Please be noted the above codes were in python 3.
+Please be noted the above codes were in python 3 notebook.

 [post status: half done]